msearle5/xygos/docs/dungeon.rst

 If the character has a card, device, or other means of treasure location, they can immediately locate all strikes of treasure within a vein shown on the screen.
 This makes mining much easier and more profitable.
+(These items also locate objects on the floor, and so are still useful once you have advanced to the point where you don't care about mining.)

 Note that a character with high strength and/or a heavy weapon does not need a shovel/pick to dig, but even the strongest character will benefit from a pick if trying to dig through a granite wall.

-It is sometimes possible to get a character trapped within the dungeon by using various magical spells and items.
+It is sometimes possible to get a character trapped within the dungeon by using various techniques and items.
 So it can be a good idea to always carry some kind of digging tool, even when you are not planning on tunneling for treasure.